1004 Lakeview Avenue, South Lake Tahoe, California

 The boat ramp operation is dependent on lake levels.

-El Dorado Beach is managed by the City of South Lake Tahoe Public Works Department.
+El Dorado Beach is managed by the City of South Lake Tahoe Parks and Recreation Department.

 Parking is available at no charge.

 The nearest shoreline area that has a dog friendly area is Regan Beach, just down the road.

 If you plan to use this beach to launch your kayak, please visit http://tahoekeepers.org/ and be sure that you follow proper precautions in order to protect Lake Tahoe.
 Lake Tahoe is a pristine alpine lake where clean boating and protection from Aquatic Invasive Species is the highest priority.
 Clean, Drain and Dry your watercraft after every use to ensure you are not transporting any nasty nuisances.
 After all, We're All in This Boat Together!

 Any person over 16 years old must have a valid California or Nevada sport fishing license to be able to fish in Lake Tahoe.
 The best fishing on the Lake is from a boat.
 For those who enjoy shore fishing, your best bet are places where the shoreline drops off quickly such as Rubicon Point on the west shore and Cave Rock on the east shore.
 Fishing is closed in Lake Tahoe within 300 feet of its tributaries, and upstream to the first lake from October 1st through June 30th.
 The rest of the year the entire lake is open to fishing.

 KEEP IT CLEAN: Lake Tahoe is recognized as an Outstanding Natural Resource Water.
 Please, join your fellow beachgoers in protecting this special place!
 Begin by being an example to others: